General Questions For Partners:

 - What emotions does he/she show during conflict? (i.e. when he/she feels fear do they show anger, or when he/she feels insecure do they show nonchalance and push their partner away or visa versa?)

-- Does each parent understand how their kids show emotion?
+- Does each parent understand how their children show emotion?

 - Are the parents adept at reading between the emotional lines?
 Specifically: can a parent tell if the child is hungry and therefore acting out, or has had their feelings hurt or potentially is feeling insecure?
 Look to understand the emotional root of the acting out (reactions) and address that issue first.